quantgirluk/quantgirluk.github.io/quantgirl/content/collection/_index.md

 ---
-title: "Create a Collection"
+title: "Create a collection"
 subtitle: "A collection, minus the blog."
 description: |
   Sometimes you want a souped-up series- a bundle of related pages meant to be read in sequence.
 This section is like a blog series, minus the blog.
-author: Alison Hill
+author: D. Santiago
 show_post_thumbnail: true
 thumbnail_left: false # for list-sidebar only
 show_author_byline: false